 Some crowdfunding sources come with an ultimatum built into any campaign you run with them—if you don’t reach your goal, then you don’t get your campaign’s proceeds.

 While this might be an impetus for donors to help you reach your goal, it’s more often than not a bigger source of stress than it’s worth.

-This isn’t a feature that GoFundMe business campaigns come with, so you can rest easy knowing that, even if your campaign underperforms slightly, you’ll still have access to your well-deserved proceeds.
+This isn’t a feature of GoFundMe though, so you can rest easy knowing that, even if your campaign underperforms slightly, you’ll still have access to your well-deserved proceeds.

 Though this is in no way an all-encompassing rule for GoFundMe donations, most donations made through GoFundMe for businesses are considered “personal gifts” and, as such, aren’t taxed.